Cloudoki/Except-io-nal/README.md

 # Except-io-nal

-The Cloudoki PHP Exception extensions throw manageable errors in a MQ alignment.
+The Cloudoki PHP Exception extensions throw manageable errors in a multi-tier MQ alignment.

+The main goal of this package is to correctly bubble exceptions from the worker to the api layer.
+On the API layer, cases for production and development environments can be implemented.

 ####Dependencies
 None so far.